NVIDIA/aistore/cli/resources/bucket.md

 * `AIS_BUCKET=mylocalbucket ais bucket objects --template="shard-{0..99}.tgz" --show-unmatched`
 Returns all objects with names from `shard-0.tgz` to `shard-99.tgz` from `mylocalbucket`.
 Also returns a separate list of objects that do not match the template.
+* `ais bucket objects mylocalbucket --limit 10` Displays first 10 objects of `mylocalbucket`
+* `ais bucket objects mylocalbucket --limit 10 --marker "imageset/object0100"`
+Displays the next 10 objects of bucket `mylocalbucket` that follow alphabetically object `"imageset/object0100"`: `imageset/object0101`, `imageset/object0102` etc
+* `ais bucket objects mylocalbucket --paged --props=all -H` Prints out the entire list of bucket objects with all properties page by page.
+Every page is displayed immediately after it is fetched.
+Header is off(`-H`) that makes the output easy to parse with scripts.
+Press Ctrl+C to interrupt.

 ### makencopies